 Understanding Your Rights

-Seniors possess distinct rights related to their housing and care, essential for navigating potential challenges.
-These laws are designed to protect residents from unfair practices and ensure their well-being.
-Both federal and state laws play a critical role in shaping the operations of senior living.
-They ensure transparency in service offerings and pricing structures.
+Seniors possess distinct rights related to their housing and care.
+Federal and state laws play a critical role in shaping the operations of assisted living communities and independent living facilities.
+They ensure transparency in services and fees.
 Facilities are legally mandated to protect residents from abuse, neglect, discrimination, and exploitation.
-Residents are entitled to fundamental rights such as privacy, dignity, and personal autonomy.
+Residents are entitled to fundamental rights such as privacy, dignity, and personal autonomy—including the right to the best possible care within their chosen community.

 Federal and State Regulations